 D. Referrals for outside support or counseling.

 Students should provide the Principal with a copy of an order of protection that has been issued by the court.
 The Principal shall then contact the student whose behavior is to be regulated by that order of protection and initiate a Stay Away Contract that is consistent with the terms of that order and provides penalties for known violations of the contract.
 Further, the Principal shall notify law enforcement immediately if she/he knows or has reason to believe that a criminal or civil restraining order has been violated.

-[ ] Campus police [ ] The School Resource Officer shall respond immediately to a report of a violation of a criminal or civil restraining order.
+The School Resource Officer shall respond immediately to a report of a violation of a criminal or civil restraining order.

 Other Violations of the Dating Violence and Abuse Policy